European Advanced Specialization Course

 Training Credits and Requirements

-Successful completion of each module will grant students 30 training credits (CFU/ECTS), conditional on passing each module exam, essential for professional advancement and ongoing training as a doctor.
+Successful completion of each module will grant students 30 education training credits (CFU/ECTS), conditional on passing each module exam, essential for professional advancement and ongoing training as a doctor.

 the training credit certification platform is the one managed and administered by the ECM Office of the University of Pavia,